projectatomic/atomic-site/source/blog/2017-03-23-containerizing_openvmtools.html.md

 comments: true
 tags: atomic, fedora, vmware
 ---
+This post was originally published on Red Hat Developers, the community to learn, code, and share faster.
+To read the original post, click ["here"] (https://developers.redhat.com/blog/2017/03/23/containerizing-open-vm-tools-part-1-the-dockerfile-and-constructing-a-systemd-unit-file/).

 While validating OpenShift Container Platform on a VMware platform the usage of Atomic OS was also a requirement.
 In the initial reference architecture, the decision was made to use Red Hat Enterprise Linux as the platform.
 This platform was then customized and the same packages as in Atomic was installed via Ansible and Red Hat Network.
 The github repo with those playbooks are ["here"]
 (https://github.com/openshift/openshift-ansible-contrib/tree/master/reference-architecture/vmware-ansible).
 These playbooks will guide you start to finish to deploying OCP on VMware vCenter utilizing RHEL 7.

 The next step in the VMware platform was to prepare a Dockerfile that would suffice in providing the privileges required for VMware’s open-vm-tools package.
 As per VMware’s ["github site"] (https://github.com/vmware/open-vm-tools) for open-vm-tools the package provides the following functionality:

 * The ability to perform virtual machine power operations gracefully.